 Introduction

-This article examines three different styles of leadership: Maimonides’s flexible leadership (MFL), Spinoza’s affective leadership (SAL), and servant leadership.
-These three leadership styles are analyzed according to the conceptual structure pioneered by Karl Popper (Kessler, 2021; Matthews, 2018; Kidd, 2018; Coope, 2019; Klagge, 2022), which distinguishes between Socrates and Plato.
-The article investigates how the ultimate goal of each leadership style brings it closer to Socrates or Plato.
+The present article examines three different styles of leadership: Maimonides’s Flexible Leadership model (MFL), Spinoza’s Affective Leadership model (SAL), and Servant Leadership.
+These three leadership styles are analyzed according to the conceptual structure pioneered by Karl Popper (Kessler, 2021; Matthews, 2018; Kidd, 2018; Coope, 2019; Klagge, 2022), which distinguishes between the approaches of Socrates and Plato.
+The article investigates how the ultimate goal of each leadership style brings it closer to either Socrates or Plato.
 The three leadership styles exist on a continuum between Socrates and Plato, and serve as a kind of test case of the three elements.

-Using the structure learned from Popper, I will ask: How does each of the three leadership styles relate to the relationship between the three primary elements of leadership: the leader, the mission, and the followers?
-What is the significance of this relationship according to each leadership style?
+Using the structure learned from Popper, the article will consider: How do each of the three leadership styles posit the relationship between the three primary elements of leadership: the leader, the mission, and the followers?
+What is the significance of the relationship according to each leadership style?

-Although this article, which expands on Popper’s model, is theoretical in nature, it has considerable practical potential.
-The theory proposed here enables organizations with specific goals to adopt a certain leadership style based on their core values and vision.
-The range of leadership structures analyzed by this article may help adapt leadership styles to specific organizations.
+Although the present article, which expands on Popper’s model, is theoretical in nature, it has considerable practical potential.
+The proposed theory enables organizations with specific goals to adopt a certain leadership style based on their core values and vision.
+The range of leadership structures analyzed herein may help organizations to adapt structures to meet their specific needs.

 The Three Leadership Styles

-In a previous article, we examined the leadership style exemplified by Maimonides (MFL).
-There, we posited that MFL, the concept of flexible leadership reflected by Maimonides, refers to adapting one’s method of leadership to complex situations as well as diverse and changing contexts.
+The leadership style exemplified by Maimonides (MFL) has already been examined (Hoch & Bentolila 2021).
+There, it was posited that MFL involves adapting one’s method of leadership to complex, diverse, and changing situations and contexts.
+Below are the basic principles of the three leadership styles that we will examine later in the article according to the structure learned from Popper.

 A flexible leader is able to influence a wide range of people (Hoch & Bentolila, 2021; Kaiser & Overfield, 2010; Jia et al., 2018).

-Maimonides discusses this matter in his Guide for the Perplexed, asserting that the primary purpose of the Bible is to cultivate flexibility and delicacy.
-To this, Maimonides adds that one should not be stubborn and rude; rather, one should be responsive, obedient, comfortable with others, and flexible, repenting of his evil deeds and correcting them
+Maimonides discussed this matter in his Guide for the Perplexed, asserting that the primary purpose of the Bible is to cultivate flexibility and delicacy.
+To this, Maimonides adds that one should not be stubborn and rude; rather, one should be responsive, obedient, comfortable with others, and flexible, repenting of evil deeds and correcting them

 (Guide for the Perplexed, 3.33).
-The injunction to “walk in the ways of God” includes the cultivated personality of man – his ability to stand as a full human being before himself, before others, and before his God (Harvey, 2021).
-According to Maimonides, one must bring his whole self to leadership, including his moral, intellectual, and religious qualities (Guide for the Perplexed, 3.54; Altmann, 1972; Malach, 2021).
+The injunction to “walk in the ways of God” includes the cultivated personality of the individual – their ability to stand as a full human being before themselves, before others, and before their God (Harvey, 2021).
+According to Maimonides, one must bring one’s whole self to leadership, including one’s moral, intellectual, and religious qualities (Guide for the Perplexed, 3.54; Altmann, 1972; Malach, 2021).

 Near the end of the final chapter of the Guide for the Perplexed, Maimonides provides a clear articulation of his ideal for leadership: